John ARROW 1829-1859 and the Brutal Murder of Catherine Leary

 William ARROW had been born in Albury, Surrey the son of John ARROW 1778-c1810 and Ann ATFIELD 1779-1845 William was sentenced to 7 years transported for 7 years for stealing a bottle of whisky and shooting game fowls belonging to "Weston Manor" Albury, Surrey.

-On arrival he was assigned to the church of England minister at Bathurst whom I believe was William HASSALL.
+He arrived on the vessel Hindostan in 1821 and was assigned to the church of England minister at Bathurst whom I believe was William HASSALL.

 After receiving his ticket of leave William worked as a shoemaker at Kelso where he met and married Sarah BURTON in 1828.

 Sarah was born in Albury, Surrey on the 24 December 1814, the daughter of James BURTON 1792-1856 and Elizabeth Hillyer 1795-1829.
-James had been transported in 1816 and Elizabeth and daughter Sarah followed him out here in 1829.
+James had been transported in 1816 and Elizabeth and daughter Sarah followed him out here in 1819.

 William ARROW took up a grant of 40 acres at O'Connell, in the Bathurst district, in 1836, where he built a house and they raised their fifteen children.
 His eldest son John took land further up on Mick's Mount.